yajurvendrasinh/interview-tech-prep/mks/w1sprint2.markdown

 - a simple "maker" pattern with shared methods
 - does not use `new` or `prototype` chains
+- use extend() to programmatically store all functions we plan to add on methods

 ```
 var House = function(color) {